 Why is the choice of braking so important?

-To ensure your safety
+To guarantee your safety

 Similarly, on wet roads, effective braking allows you to maintain your grip and avoid skidding.